 Quantifying the financial impact of uncertain events is the central challenge of actuarial mathematics.
 The goal of this course is to teach the basic actuarial theory of mathematical models for financial uncertainties, mainly the time of death.
+Math 520 and 521 also help students prepare for some of the professional actuarial exams.
 In addition to actuarial students, this course is appropriate for anyone interested in mathematical modeling outside of the sciences.